chandywerks/laravel-mysql-docker-compose/README.md

 | `docker-compose exec db mysql`            | Interactive mysql shell
 | `docker-compose run app composer install` | Install [composer](https://getcomposer.org/doc/00-intro.md) libraries

+## Configure User

+Run `id` in your shell.
+Make sure your `uid` and `gid` match the build args in `docker-compose.yml` so that the docker file system permissions match the host user.

+If you change these settings run `docker-compose build` after.

 ## New Project

 *Run `docker-compose create` if you haven't brought the app container up yet*